Children with special health care needs in the United States

 National Survey of Children with Special Health Care Needs, Department of Health and Human Services, Health Resources and Services Administration, Maternal and Child Health Bureau.

 The state-level data used here come from the National Survey of Children’s Health (NSCH).
-The NSCH includes information on approximately 50,000 children under age 18, with representative samples for each state.
-For more information on the NSCH, see http://childhealthdata.org/learn/NSCH
+The NSCH includes information on over 102,000 children under age 18, with roughly 2,000 children per state.
+Households were selected through a random-digit-dial sample, and one child was randomly selected in each household.
+Information on each child is based on responses of the parent or guardian in the household who was most knowledgeable about the sampled child’s health.
+Information was collected via a computer-assisted telephone interview.
+For more information on the NSCH, see http://www.cdc.gov/nchs/about/major/slaits/nsch.htm.

 N.A. - Data not available.